 - Over the next week, practice imagining your new dream in detail for about 10 minutes each night before your relaxation practice, right before you go to bed.
 Record your practice on the Sleep Diary and Nightmare Log. - You can also practice during the day.
 The more times you imagine this new dream, the more it will help.
-This is called imagery rehearsal. - Remember the theories about why nightmares happen (trauma processing and mood matching). - Imagining the new dream when you are awake gives your mind a different direction to go during sleep. - This is like the way athletes imagine their actions before a competition.
+This is called imagery rehearsal. - Remember the theories about why nightmares happen (trauma processing and mood matching)?
+Imagining a new dream while awake gives your mind a different direction to go during sleep. - This is like how athletes imagine their actions before a competition.
 If you have ever watched the Olympics, they typically show athletes closing their eyes and making body movements right before their performance.
 This can improve athletic performance.
-Imagining the new dream is a way of improving sleep performance. - When you practice: - o Sit comfortably in a relatively quiet place. - o Close your eyes if you feel comfortable doing so.
-If no, keep your eyes open and focus on a point on the floor or on a wall. - o Mentally create the images of your new dream.
-Make the images, sounds, feelings, thoughts, and emotions as clear as possible. - o If, you get through the new dream, before 10 mintues, repeat it again and again. - You can also make a recording to listen to or read it over.
+Imagining a new dream is a way of improving sleep performance. - When you practice: - Sit comfortably in a relatively quiet place. - Close your eyes if you feel comfortable doing so.
+If no, keep your eyes open and focus on a point on the floor or on a wall. - Mentally create the images of your new dream.
+Make the images, sounds, feelings, thoughts, and emotions as clear as possible. - If you get through the new dream before 10 minutes, repeat it again and again. - You can also make a recording to listen to or read it over.